michaelbarker/quant2/project1-03.markdown

 ### Overview

-- This week, it is very important to save all project files to a dedicated folder
+- This week, it is very important to save all project files to a dedicated folder.
-- We will be creating several output files this week, and they will save to your working directory, wherever that may be
+- We will be creating several output files this week, and they will save to your working directory, wherever that may be.
 - If you're unsure about the location of your working directory, please ask.

 ### Questions

 1.21 Review Question
 - Create a new indicator variable for patients who are male.
-- Create a second indicator variable, `male_overwt` for patients who are both male and overweight.
+- Create a second indicator variable, `male_overwt`, for patients who are both male and overweight.
 - Hint: try to create `male_overwt` using multiplication, not if-statements.
-- Run a regression of systolic blood pressure on male, overwt, and male_overwt.
+- Run a regression of systolic blood pressure on `male`, `overwt`, and `male_overwt`.
-- Test the null hypothesis that overweight and male_overwt are jointly equal to zero.
+- Test the null hypothesis that `overwt` and `male_overwt` are jointly equal to zero.
-- Test the null hypothesis that the coefficient on overwt is equal to 2 times the coeffiecient on male.
+- Test the null hypothesis that the coefficient on `overwt` is equal to 2 times the coeffiecient on `male`.

 1.22 Update Sample
 - It's a fact of life, we all make mistakes